I’m going to let you in on a secret:

 The goal of these checks is to spot check and highlight potential problems quickly.

-We won’t fix them just yet – just run each of these tests and update the spreadsheet with your results.
+Make sure you don’t fix them just yet – just run each of these tests and update the spreadsheet with your results.

 Spot Check 01: Mobile Indexing